midonet/midonet/docs/rest-api-specification.md

         <td>URI</td>
         <td/>
         <td/>
-        <td>A GET against this URI retrieves the logical ports attached to this
+        <td>A GET against this URI retrieves the interior ports attached to this
          router.</td>
     </tr>
     <tr>